Product Tanker Supply Side Update

 Looking beyond that we find a market with a supply side outlook being one of the best in decades.
 The LR class as whole is poised for low fleet growth with a fair amount of demo prospects over the course of the next few years.
 In fact, it wouldn't be a surprise to see negative net fleet growth for the LR1 class (excluding shuttles).

 The MR class, while looking very promising right now, could still change on a dime if owners, or a state sponsored entity, decide that newbuilds are warranted.
-But, if we can keep that part under control, we are again looking at a trade which should see cargo mile demand growth exceeding net fleet growth leading to a tighter market, upon economic normalization.
+But, if we can keep that part under control, we are again looking at a trade that should see cargo mile demand growth exceeding net fleet growth leading to a tighter market, upon economic normalization.

 Overall, while this shock was totally unwelcome, the market will resolve the imbalances over time.
 When it does, the structural fundamentals continue to point toward an improving market with the supply side outlook dictating the course.